pitmonticone/PlantDiseaseClassification/README.md

 Both the training and the test [datasets](https://www.kaggle.com/c/plant-pathology-2020-fgvc7/data) are composed of 1821 high-quality, real-life symptom images of multiple apple foliar diseases, with variable illumination, angles, surfaces, and noise have been manually captured, expert-annotated to create a pilot dataset for apple scab, cedar apple rust, and healthy leaves.

-We found no indication that "multiple_diseases" refers to both "rust" and "scab", it just seems to indicate the presence of other different kinds of illnesses.

 ### Solution
 In this project we have trained a convolutional neural network and apply the following methods